-Advantages of LED lamps
+Advantages of LED Lamps

-2. Longer lifespan: Conventional LED bulbs for home and standard commercial use have an average operation life of 30000 to 50000 hours.
-This means that a single LED bulb can actually last for 10 to 15 years depending on the duration of daily use.
+Conventional LED lamps for home and standard commercial use have an average operation life of 30000 to 50000 hours.
+This means that a single LED light bulb can actually last for 10 to 15 years depending on the duration of daily use.
 An incandescent bulb usually lasts 750 to 1000 hours while the lifespan of CFL ranges from 6000 to 15000 hours.
 To put in perspective, a single LED bulb has an operating life equal to 30 pieces of an incandescent lamp or two to three pieces of CFL

 Another advantage of LED lamps is that they do not propagate too much heat because of their low power consumption.
 This means that they do not increase the ambient temperature and they remain cool to the touch.
 Incandescent lamps generate waste energy in the form of excessive heat.
 On the other hand, fluorescent lamps give off about one-fifth the heat of equivalent incandescent lamps.
 It is interesting to note that incandescent lamps are also used to keep the food warm.

-Disadvantages of LED lamps
+Disadvantages of LED Lamps

 Several studies have noted the negative health effects of blue light.
 A daylight LED lamp actually produces bluish-white while incandescent and tungsten lamps produce white light with a color temperature that leans toward yellow.
 Note that some of the negative effects of continuous exposure to blue light and bluish light include disruption in circadian rhythm and eyestrains that can result in headaches and stress.

-Conclusion: Why use LED lamps
+Conclusion: Why Use LED Lamps?

 Less energy use and longer lifespan, coupled with better environmental benefits are the notable advantages of LED lamps over incandescent lamps and fluorescent lamps.
 Take note that these advantages translate to different cost-saving benefits involving electricity bills, replacement and maintenance, and cooling and ventilation.

 Of course, maximizing the benefits from LED lamps requires ensuring that the actual light fixture products come from a reputable manufacturer.
-Improvements in relevant manufacturing processes and practices have increased the number of manufacturers of LED lamps.
+Improvements in relevant manufacturing processes and practices have increased the number of manufacturers of these lamps.
 Some of these manufacturers might be producing lesser-quality products using low-quality materials and incomprehensive quality testing to drive down manufacturing cost and increase production volume.

-Lesser-quality LED lamps will have a shorter lifespan and may not have the same energy efficiency benefits.
+Lesser-quality lamps will have a shorter lifespan and may not have the same energy efficiency benefits.
 Furthermore, the use of substandard materials and lack of quality testing might render these products dangerous to use.